pavopax/ci-python-drone/README.md

 Instructions
 ===============================================================================
-Its easiest if you perform these steps on the DO box.
+It's easiest if you perform these steps on the DO box.
 Step 1 can be done locally, however.

 (1)